Alexander Vandegrift: Early life and education

-Early military career
+Career

 Vandegrift received his commission in the U.S. Marine Corps through a week-long competitive examination in 1908.
-He became a second lieutenant on January 22, 1909.
+He was formally commissioned as a second lieutenant on January 22, 1909.

 At the Marine Corps Schools in 1909, he wrote a prophetic article, "Aviation, the Cavalry of the Future."
 As commandant, he was appointed to the Hogaboom Board, named for then-Major General Hogaboom, which began the Marines' development of vertical envelopment, the use of helicopters for air assault.

 During his early years in the Marine Corps, as a second lieutenant, Vandegrift was very nearly dismissed from the Marine Corps for disciplinary infractions and negative evaluations.
 In his first Marine Corps evaluation, dated June 30, 1909, Vandegrift received an overall rating of "Not Good" with these remarks from the Commander of the Marine Officers School:

 This officer has not shown that he appreciates the responsibilities of his position as an officer, and unless there is a decisive improvement, his relations will not be to the advantage of the service.

 In Vandegrift's next evaluation, in December 1909, he received a "Good and Tolerable" rating.
 The next was rated as "Excellent" upon reporting to the Marine Corps Barracks, Navy Yard, Portsmouth, New Hampshire, in 1910.